thePanz/og_forum/README.txt

 - NOT COMPATIBLE with regular 'everyone can see' style forums. choose one or the other for your site.

 Original author: Károly Négyesi

+Special thanks to:
+Evan Leeson of Catalyst Creative for sponsorship of 4.7 port and improvements.
+Gavin Mogan for http://drupal.org/node/63379 which was a huge help in porting the module.